Kitware/VTK/Rendering/WebGPU/README.md

 ### Architecture

-The implementation consists of three layers:
+The implementation consists of two layers:

-1. **vtkWebGPUProcTable** (C interface): Low-level `vtkDynamicLoader` wrapper that loads the WebGPU implementation library and resolves function pointers using the runtime's proc address function.
+1. **vtkWebGPUProcTable** (C interface): loads the WebGPU implementation library and resolves function pointers using the runtime's proc address function.

-2. **vtkWebGPUProcLoader** (C++ RAII singleton, internal): Wraps the proc table with lazy initialization.
-Provides `IsLoaded()` and `Load()` methods and handles cleanup on shutdown.
-Accessed indirectly via `vtkWebGPUConfiguration::Initialize()`.
+2. **vtkWebGPUProcLoader** (C++ singleton, internal): wraps the proc table with lazy initialization.
+Provides `IsLoaded()` and `Load()`, and is reached through `vtkWebGPUConfiguration::Initialize()`.

-3. **vtkWebGPUProcAPI** (C convenience wrappers): Thin wrappers for frequently-used WebGPU functions.
-Direct C API calls continue to work unchanged because the library is loaded with global symbol visibility.
+VTK itself calls the WebGPU C API directly rather than through the table: the library is opened with global symbol visibility, so the `wgpu*` entry points resolve against it.

 Initialization flow: `vtkWebGPUConfiguration::Initialize()` invokes `vtkWebGPUProcLoader::GetInstance()`, which loads the WebGPU implementation